This post was updated on September 25, 2017 to reflect information from Cinnabon’s 2017 FDD (Item 7).

 4. Equipment, Fixtures, Furniture, Menu Boards, Graphics: $40,000 to $85,000

-- This item includes refrigerators, freezers, ovens, proofers, mixers, sinks, display cases, drink dispensers and displays, tables and chairs, a POS System, and signage.
+- This item includes refrigerators, freezers, ovens, proofers, mixers, sinks, display cases, drink dispensers and displays, tables and chairs, and signage.
 The Manuals contain a complete list of the approved equipment that you will need.

 5. Smallwares: $3,500 to $4,200

 9. Architect and Business Licenses: $7,500 to $11,000